 In almost all cases, you must wait at least 60 days before you can finish your divorce.

 When counting the 60 days, find the day you filed your Original Petition for Divorce on a calendar, and then count out 60 more days (including weekends and holidays).
 If the 60th day falls on a weekend or holiday, go to the next business day.
 Note: When counting the 60 day waiting period, don’t count the day you filed your Original Petition for Divorce.
 Day 1 is the next day.

 There are only two exceptions to the 60-day waiting period.

 - If your spouse has been convicted of or received deferred adjudication for a crime involving family violence against you or a member of your household, the 60-day waiting period is waived.

 - If you have an active protective order or an active magistrate’s order for emergency protection against your spouse because of family violence during your marriage, the 60-day waiting period is waived.

 Note: You can always wait longer than 60 days, but your divorce cannot be finished in fewer than 60 days unless one of these exceptions applies.

 If you need orders right away, you may ask a judge to make a temporary restraining order (TRO) and/or temporary orders.
 A temporary restraining order lasts until you can have a temporary orders hearing.
 Temporary orders typically last until the divorce is finished.
 Get more information here: Temporary Orders & Temporary Restraining Orders (TROs).

 Note: A family violence protective order is different from a temporary restraining order.
-If you need a family violence protective order call the National Domestic Violence 24 Hour Hotline at 1-800-799-SAFE (7233).
+If you need a family violence protective order, you can call organizations such as Crime Victims at (844) 303-7233, or the National Domestic Violence 24 Hour Hotline at (800) 799-SAFE (7233).

 Mediation can be helpful when both people have equal power.
 Both people must be able to say what they want without being afraid or pressured.